We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 For many people, weighted blankets have become a routine part of stress relief and healthy sleep habits, and for good reason.
 Research suggests weighted blankets may benefit people with anxiety, autism, and insomnia, among other conditions.

-Weighted blankets are therapeutic blankets that weigh between 5 to 30 pounds.
-The pressure from the extra weight mimics a therapeutic technique called deep pressure stimulation.
+Weighted blankets are therapeutic blankets that weigh between 5 and 30 pounds.
+The pressure from the extra weight mimics a therapeutic technique called deep pressure stimulation or

-Deep pressure stimulation doesn’t have to be completely hands on.
-With weighted blankets, the same pressure comes from having the blanket wrapped around the body.
+Pressure therapy doesn’t have to be completely hands-on.
+With weighted blankets, the pressure comes not from another person but from having the blanket wrapped around the body.

 Where to find a weighted blanket and how much they cost